desci-labs/desci-codex/docs/gitbook/protocol-operation/participation/gateway-providers.md

 ### Organization manager

-Allow organizations to keep track of members and their contributions in the protocol, allowing sponsorship of data storage and similar institutional services.&#x20;
+Allow organizations to keep track of members and their contributions in the protocol, allowing sponsorship of data storage and similar institutional services.

 ### Reference manager